**CONTENT WARNING: COARSE LANGUAGE**

 In what seems to be an online era of political reform and social justice, the use of language and symbolism is as powerful of a tool to build bridges as it is a means to wreak havoc.

-For example, the word ‘tranny‘ was originally a slang term for a vehicle’s transmission, but eventually became a derogatory term for a transvestite or someone who suffered gender dysphoria.
-If one were to open a transmission repair business called ‘The Tranny Shop,’ it is possible one could get sued for transphobic hate-speech nowadays.
+For example, the word ‘tranny‘ was originally a slang term for a vehicle’s transmission, but evolved to become a derogatory term for a transvestite or someone who suffers gender dysphoria.
+If one were to open a transmission repair business called ‘The Tranny Shop,’ it is possible one could get sued for transphoebic hate-speech nowadays.

 Or if someone opened a restaurant and created a charbroiled steak-dish and called it ‘The Holocaust,’ chances are they’d be accused of anti-Semitism, and it would be a slap in the face for everyone who was either a victim or a survivor of such a horrific event.